dcordero/FocusTvButton/README.md

 Two color, linear gradient properties:
 - Focused background end color
 - Unfocused background end color
-- gradient start and end points
+- gradient start & end points

 A simple two color, linear gradient can be configured by setting either "background end" color properties.
 If neither "background end" color properties are set then `FocusTvButton` will use a solid background color by default.